Bartlesville Radio » News » Wesleyan Christian School Class Days on KWON

 Tom Davis

-You are invited to tune in to KWON AM 1400 and FM, 93.3, and 95.1 when the senior class of Wesleyan Christian High School will be in Saturday at 1pm for Class Days on the Radio.
+KWON AM 1400 and FM, 93.3, and 95.1 hosted the senior class of Wesleyan Christian High School on Saturday for Class Days on the Radio.

-Listen as Wesleyan Christian High School seniors Shelby Goodson, Whitley Tennyson, Roman Edwards and Timothy Wisdom reminisce and talk about their school days, courtesy of Oklahoma Wesleyan University, Bartnett IP and Pizza Hut of Bartlesville.
+Wesleyan Christian High School seniors Shelby Goodson, Whitley Tennyson, Roman Edwards and Timothy Wisdom reminisced about their school days, courtesy of Oklahoma Wesleyan University, Bartnett IP and Pizza Hut of Bartlesville.

 « Back to News